 Music returned after the Taliban were defeated in 2002.
 Stores now sell CDs, and music blares from car stereos in crowded city streets.
 Nuptial celebrations at Kabul’s giant wedding halls always feature boisterous bands.

 Professional instruction lags, however.
 Of the 17 universities in the country, only two have a fine arts program, Rynders said.

 Kabul University is the only one with a music department.
 The program has about 200 students, but many arrive never having played an instrument.
 Of the nine professors, only four have a master’s degree or doctorate.

 Meanwhile, some religious leaders continue to teach that music is a vice.
-Mansoora Shirzad, a recent Kabul University graduate who has started giving private music lessons, said her violin case sometimes draws insults when she walks down the street.
+A recent Kabul University graduate who has started giving private music lessons said her violin case sometimes draws insults when she walks down the street.

 By contrast, members of U.S. military bands are often highly accomplished.
 Tappan, of Saratoga Springs, N.Y., has two bachelor’s degrees, one in music composition and the other in education, as well as a master’s degree in conducting.
 Specialist Peter Bailey, the band’s French Horn player, from Detroit, Mich., has a master’s from Indiana University.
 Sgt.
 Wesley Wagner, from Garden City, Kan., has played with Norah Jones.

 “The opportunities to study music at that level are very rare (in Afghanistan),” Rynders said.
 She said she hoped the conference would help the students believe they could have a future in the field.